-As mentioned earlier, every CPU has two benchmarks that you need to take in to consideration when purchasing them i.e Single Core and Multi Core.
+As mentioned earlier, every CPU has two benchmarks to consider when purchasing, i.e., Single-Core and Multi-Core.

-When you review the benchmarks scores for processors using tests like Cinebench R20, Cinebench R23, Passmark etc, all of these offer separate results for single-core and multi-core performance.
+Review the benchmark scores for processors using tests like Cinebench R20, Cinebench R23, Passmark, etc.; all Cinebench R20, Cinebench R23, Passmark, etc. of these offer different results for single-core and multi-core performance.

-The multi-core performance of a CPU is mostly judged based on, you guessed it, the number of cores it has.
+The multi-core performance of a CPU is mainly judged based on, you guessed it, the number of cores it has.

-If your tasks require the use of multiple cores then you need a CPU with a high score in the multi-core performance department.
+If your tasks require multiple cores, you need a CPU with a high score in the multi-core performance department.

-These days almost everything utilizes multiples.
-Whether you are a someone who works on large and complicated excel sheets with a lot of formulas, or perhaps if you are someone who often does video rendering and encoding, then what you need a CPU with a high core count.
+These days almost everything utilizes multiple cores.
+Whether you work on large and complicated Excel sheets with many formulas or if you often do video rendering and encoding, you need a CPU with a high core count.

-In fact, if you are a gamer, most of the AAA titles make sure of multiple cores these days.
+If you are a gamer, most AAA titles use multiple cores these days.

 AMD Ryzen 5 5600X vs AMD Ryzen 7 5800X Single Core Results

-Here you can see that both processors have more or less the same single core performance despite Ryzen 5 5600X having 6 cores and the AMD Ryzen 7 5800X having 8 cores.
+Here you can see that both processors have more or less the same single-core performance despite Ryzen 5 5600X having six cores and the AMD Ryzen 7 5800X having eight cores.

-Most of the tasks whether you are graphic designing, photo editing, creating floor layouts in CAD, or even gaming, leverage single cores the most.
+Most tasks, graphic designing, photo editing, creating floor layouts in CAD, or even gaming, leverage single cores the most.

 AMD Ryzen 5 5600X vs AMD Ryzen 7 5800X Multi Core Results

-Here you can see, quite intuitively, that the AMD Ryzen 5 5600X is 25% slower in multi core performance, compared to the AMD Ryzen 7 5800X, which has 25% more cores i.e 6 vs 8.
+Here you can see, quite intuitively, that the AMD Ryzen 5 5600X is 25% slower in multi-core performance compared to the AMD Ryzen 7 5800X, which has 25% more cores, i.e., six vs. eight.